 The AR shall determine, in conjunction with the mission manager, exactly when the operational phase of a mission is complete and when the related SCIDs can be relinquished.

 The AR shall submit to SANA a copy of the original Assignment Request/ Relinquishment form with signature and date opposite ‘RELINQUISH current GSCID’ in the AUTHORIZATION section.
 If the original Assignment Request/Relinquishment form cannot be located, a simple letter relinquishing the SCID shall provided.

+Only an authorized AR for the Agency shall be permitted to relinquish an assigned SCID.

 SANA shall place the relinquished SCID code number at the bottom of the stack of SCIDs available for assignment.